-Key elements
+Key elements and Objectives

-- Shared interest but different responsibility of employers and workers - Involvement of social partners at the appropriate level, as well as HR and line-managers and workers' representatives and (European) works councils - Social partners can play a supportive role for enterprises in their efforts to set up skills plans - A broad skills set will be needed for the workforce, depending on type of digital tool and national/sector/enterprise situation - A competence development approach to lifelong learning is needed. - A change-over towards a real learning culture in society and in enterprises and mobilising the workforce's positive attitude to change
+Shared interest but different responsibility of employers and workers

+Social partners can play a supportive role for enterprises in their efforts to set up skills plans

+A broad skills set will be needed for the workforce, depending on type of digital tool and national/sector/enterprise situation
-Encouraging social partners at the appropriate levels and enterprises to introduce digital transformation strategies in a partnership approach:

-- Ensure the continuous employability of the workforce - digital transformation of enterprises that leads to employment creation - employers' commitment to introduce technology in a way that benefits employment, productivity, work content and improved working conditions.
+Ensure the continuous employability of the workforce

+Digital transformation of enterprises that leads to employment creation

+Employers' commitment to introduce technology in a way that benefits employment, productivity, work content and improved working conditions.

-- o Commitment of both parties to upskill or reskill - o Access to and arrangements of training; training provisions - Where an employer requests to a worker to participate in a job-related training that is directly linked to the digital transformation of the enterprise, the training is paid by the employer or in line with the collective agreement or national practice. - Focus on quality and effective training - Training arrangements that provide skills which could support mobility between and within sectors. - o Internal or external training validation solutions. - The operation of schemes such as short time work that combines a reduction of working hours with training, in well-defined circumstances.
+- Commitment of both parties to upskill or reskill - Access to and arrangements of training; training provisions - Where an employer requests to a worker to participate in a job-related training that is directly linked to the digital transformation of the enterprise, the training is paid by the employer or in line with the collective agreement or national practice. - Focus on quality and effective training - Training arrangements that provide skills which could support mobility between and within sectors. - Internal or external training validation solutions. - The operation of schemes such as short time work that combines a reduction of working hours with training, in well-defined circumstances.